mhavill/MRPMG-Docklands/README.md

 In the coming sessions we will encourage our members to extend there knowledge by sharing and experiencing new aspects of all things microcontroller and computer.

-We will start with some 'simple' projects to get used to working on a new platform/environment
+We will start with some 'simple' projects to get used to working on a new platform/environment.

-Please feel free to clone this and fork it for your own purposes
+Please feel free to clone this and fork it for your own purposes.

 ## Platforms